shaiguitar/ruby_apis_and_clients/PRESENTATION.md

   # we do not mock anything out, we directly use the sandbox testing server we spun up.
 </pre>

 This works fairly well; if we decide to break or change our public api, our client and server tests will fail.

-However:
+However, there are downsides.

-Firstly, with sandboxes there's the obvious disadvantage of needing to set it up, maintain it's environment, dependencies etc. Just getting down to coding is blocked due to the overhead of setting up the sandbox.
+Firstly, with sandboxes there's the obvious disadvantage of needing to set it up, maintain it's environment, dependencies etc. Just getting down to coding is blocked due to the overhead of setting up the sandbox servers etc.

-More importantly, if our musician consumers wanted to use the client library in an application they were building (which is the point of the client!) there would be no fakes or fixtures for them to use shipped with the client.
+If our musician wanted to use the client library in an application they were building (which is the point of the client) there would be no fakes or fixtures for them to use shipped with the client.

-  #jacob

 Client Complex tests are problematic - if we needed to check for a musician who uploaded too many songs: we don't have access to server functionality that we can use in the client that isn't exposed in the api (user actions).
 We would need to mock that behavior out in client tests, which breaks the integration path.
 Even if we did have an api for that we could use in the client, we'd still need to setup and teardown in our tests for that to set the sandbox server to the right state, which is not a lot, but is overhead.

+Also, for development purposes, running a full suite against a sandbox would take a lot longer then if I was running against a fake.
+So:

 !SLIDE
-# In-memory & Fake servers #
+# Fake servers #

-We could use realweb[1], or something like it, to boot the server in memory and not need to handle with setup/teardown of server state for complex tests, or setting up and maintaining the sandbox.
+In this case we'll use realweb to boot the server in memory instead of a sandbox but the idea is the same as a sandbox.

 <pre>
   module MyMuzikLabelAPI